-- Create Media and Marketing Plan (See Appendix 3 Media Kit). - Engage marketing, communications and/or public relations personnel at the beginning of the planning stages to develop a program outreach and/or promotional strategy.
-Programs should focus on conducting outreach to patients that are not connected with your health care institution already and do not have a medical home - Please do not abbreviate "See, Test & Treat"- use the full name in all your marketing materials - Distributing information via word of mouth is still an effective tactic as majority of people still receive information in this manner.
-Engage community leaders (faith leaders, governmental officials, school officials, friends and family) and community stakeholders (small business owners and employees, librarians, local health care systems) and ensure that that these people/organizations are aware of your program - Distribute promotion/patient recruitment materials a minimum of 6 weeks in advance of the program date (See Appendix 4 See Test & Treat Flyer Template). - Work with community outreach experts within your institution and/or within the community to reach target populations. - Provide/include talking points for consistent messaging by outreach personnel or if material is provided as a leave behind. - Employ community advocates to visit and recruit patients from the community. - Post multilingual flyers in locations frequented by the target audience such: as beauty salons, women's shelters, churches, libraries, community centers, grocery and other stores, laundromats, ESL classes, local workplaces, fast food restaurants, and currency exchanges. - Post multilingual flyers in your clinic or hospital.
+- Create Media and Marketing Plan (See Appendix 3 Media Kit) or See, Test & Treat Toolkit - Engage marketing, communications and/or public relations personnel at the beginning of the planning stages to develop a program outreach and/or promotional strategy.
+Programs should focus on conducting outreach to patients that are not connected with your health care institution already and do not have a medical home - Please do not abbreviate "See, Test & Treat"- use the full name in all your marketing materials - Ensure that you have language appropriate marketing materials for your target populations. - Distributing information via word of mouth is still an effective tactic as majority of people still receive information in this manner.
+Engage community leaders (faith leaders, governmental officials, school officials, friends and family) and community stakeholders (small business owners and employees, librarians, local health care systems) and ensure that that these people/organizations are aware of your program and can promote See, Test & Treat on your behalf. - Distribute promotion/patient recruitment materials a minimum of 6 weeks in advance of the program date (templates found in See, Test & Treat Toolkit)

-- Cross promote your See, Test & Treat program at other community events; look for speaking engagements. - Consider use of social media including Event Brite sign-up portal, Constant Contact to gather names and generate email notifications. - Contact local radio to conduct free public service announcements; community calendar announcements. - Contact local cable TV hosts to interview members of the planning team. - Advertise in newspapers; community calendars. - Post on hospital website, Facebook, and Twitter.
-(See Facebook/Twitter Instructions in the Media Kit) - Create tactics to remind patients of their appointment times and any last minute instructions (mitigate no show rate). - Reminder Phone Calls - Text Messages - Postcards - Magnet (with appointment information)
+- Work with community outreach experts within your institution and/or within the community to reach target populations. - Provide/include talking points for consistent messaging by outreach personnel or if material is provided as a leave behind. - Employ community advocates to visit and recruit patients from the community or local to the area. - Post multilingual flyers in locations frequented by the target audience such: as beauty salons, women's shelters, churches, libraries, community centers, grocery and other stores, laundromats, ESL classes, local workplaces, fast food restaurants, and currency exchanges. - Post multilingual flyers in your clinic or hospital. - Cross promote your See, Test & Treat program at other community events; look for speaking engagements. - Consider use of social media including Event Brite sign-up portal, Constant Contact to gather names and generate email notifications. - Contact local radio to conduct free public service announcements; community calendar announcements. - Contact local cable TV hosts to interview members of the planning team. - Advertise in newspapers; community calendars. - Post on hospital website, Facebook, and Twitter.
+(See Facebook/Twitter Instructions in the Media Kit) - Create tactics to remind patients of their appointment times and any last-minute instructions (mitigate no show rate). - Reminder Phone Calls - Text Messages - Postcards - Magnet (with appointment information)